What is Blocknet?¶

 Blocknet is a Proof-of-Stake (PoS) blockchain with a utility token called BLOCK.
 Unlike other currency-focused blockchains, Blocknet is a service-based blockchain comprised of 3 main components:

-- XRouter - Provides the Blocknet Protocol with a communication layer consisting of an inter-blockchain SPV client backend that enables the verification of blockchain records without requiring users to download the full blockchain.
+- XRouter - Provides blockchain interoperability for the Blocknet Protocol with a communication layer consisting of a decentralized inter-blockchain SPV client backend that enables the verification of blockchain records without requiring users to download the full blockchain.
 XRouter allows applications to interface with blockchains on the TCP/IP networking layer, enabling a true Internet of Blockchains.
 By default, XRouter is compatible with all blockchains.

 - XBridge - Provides the ability to perform trustless exchange between any digital assets that is supported by the Blocknet Protocol via APIs.
 XBridge allows any application to perform decentralized exchange, opening the door to an ecosystem of decentralized trading services.
 See the list of compatible assets.